 There could be a real problem across the country in certain spots that have not taken the timely or consistent measures need to control the spread of this virus.
 So what you might have are “islands” of intense infections within certain states.
 And *that’s* going to really be the big issue coming up.
 Because you’re going to have this suddenly crop up in places that are flat out not prepared.

 And in a more future sense…you’re going to see more and more the “Balkanization” of the U.S., I think.
 There was a certain national unity we saw after 9/11 that is largely gone at present in the face of this new crisis.
-The differences not only in ideology between people…but even just in their perceptions of *reality*…is just too strong now.
+The differences not only in ideology between people…but even just in their perceptions of *reality*…are just too strong now.

 Lastly, I would advise you to not get caught up in being on a “side” in the war of ideologies, the war of realities.
 That’s a *losing* battle.
 Rather: work on yourself.